ramkrishna0071/trip_planner/README.md

 The response now includes `source_links`, `snippets`, and `agent_context` entries so you can attribute recommendations and inspect intermediate state.
+Each bundle’s cost ledger tracks stays, intercity transport, food, activities, and remaining misc headroom so you can compare the spend against the requested budget at a glance.

 > **Tip:** The React frontend under `trip_planner_frontend/` targets
 > `http://localhost:8000/api/plan` by default.
 Set